That One Level: Super Mario Bros.

 Super Paper Mario

-S8-3.
+- S8-3.
 It's a rehash of 5-Castle.
 5-Castle wasn't so bad, huh?
 Well, S8-3 is.
 You start out with only 30 seconds on the clock, and you can't stop or turn around because a Giant Cosmic Mario is chasing you.
-Not to mention the star coins (and time bonuses, to a lesser extent) are VERY inconveniently placed, more enemies are added, and all item blocks are no more.
+And the star coins (and time bonuses, to a lesser extent) are VERY inconveniently placed, more enemies are added, and all item blocks are no more.
 You're gonna cry.

 Mario vs. Donkey Kong